blacks0rrow/sealiiee/README.md

 - ❥ Unless name says otherwise ( dniuf/dniuc ) , free to int ! just don't be weird !!
 - ❥ If I have dniuf/cf in my name, I'm likely in a bad mood and I'm only there to wait for my friends or find something interesting to do.
 - ❥ Semi-verbal unless friends or I feel comfortable enough to talk !
+- ❥ Even if reclaimable, try not to say slurs around me, thanks "^^

 **˗ˏˋ ᯓ★ "IWC / DNI FANDOMS" ˎˊ˗**
 > ✦ People in these fandoms minimize interaction unless you're friends with me.
 To those not in italics, I may like the game/show/series itself, but I dislike the fandom. *Those in italics dni.*